imhicihu/Digital-dyaspora/README.md

 * Database configuration
     * [OpenRefine](http://openrefine.org/), Neo4J (_plus_ plugins)
 * How to run tests
     * Inner tests will be done.
-Datasets it will not be released. _Privacy matters!_
+Datasets will not be released. _Privacy matters!_
-* Deployment instructions
-    * _Not for the public_.

 ### Contribution guidelines ###